 However, this internal view only is all to often the norm.
 This is a risky approach, as it captures how your firm might perform, but that does not mean that your firm is RIGHT.
 Bringing in additional data sources to the system helps ensure that you do not simply make your existing “worst” practices more efficient.

-Register for part 2 of the webinar series, "How Big Data and AI/ML Are Transforming Enterprise Sales Organizations," to discover opportunities to optimize enterprise sales performance and transform the entire organization by leveraging artificial intelligence (AI) and machine learning (ML).
+Watch our webinar series, "How Big Data and AI/ML Are Transforming Enterprise Sales Organizations," to see how enterprise sales organizations can use sales performance data as a strategic asset and transform the entire company by leveraging artificial intelligence (AI) and machine learning (ML).

 Gathering the Right Data